-The 19th century was marked by a slowly worsening discordance between science and religion, two voices that had largely sung in unison before.
+The nineteenth century was marked by a slowly worsening discordance between science and religion, two voices that had largely sung in unison before.
 As long as science hadn’t challenged the core narratives of religion, it had usually been embraced by the religious as just another way of celebrating God’s divine creation; indeed, many or most scientists of earlier times had themselves been devoutly religious.
-By the beginning of the century in question, however, the march of scientific progress was carrying it to places that the religious were finding to be increasingly uncomfortable.
+By the middle of the century, however, the march of scientific progress was carrying it to places that the religious were finding increasingly uncomfortable.
 When Charles Darwin in 1859 published On the Origin of Species, the most important single scientific work in history, the split came to seem truly irrevocable.
 In daring to proffer a credible explanation of how something as breathtakingly complex as a human being, so often offered up as the ultimate proof of God’s existence, could have been “designed” absent a divine designer, Darwin had, whether he liked it or not, declared war on the religious establishment.
 That war continues to be fought in our homes, schools, and governments to this day.

 A similar rift began to affect studies of ancient Egypt during the same period.
 Earlier in the century, men like Giovanni Caviglia and Howard Vyse, full of metaphysical notions about Egyptian civilization drawn from the Bible and various mystical texts, could still have their work taken seriously by the international community of scholars.
 Later in the century, though, as men like Samuel Birch, Karl Richard Lepsius, and Auguste Mariette moved toward a more strictly empirical understanding of ancient Egypt, that became less and less the case.
 Thus began another conflict that remains with us to this day, between the “mainstream” or “respectable” branches of Egyptology and what a steadfastly neutral observer might refer to as “alternative Egyptology”; the respectable Egyptologists, for their part, tend to prefer terms like “the pyramidiots.”
 The founding text of this alternative Egyptology was published the very same year as On the Origin of Species.
 It was The Great Pyramid: Why Was It Built and Who Built It? by John Taylor.
 Even in 1859, most sober-minded Egyptologists thought they had already done a pretty good job of answering those questions.
 But Taylor, needless to say, begged to differ.